bonigarcia/webdrivermanager/README.md

 ## About

-WebDriverManager (Copyright &copy; 2015-2017) is a personal project of [Boni Garcia] licensed under [Apache 2.0 License].
-Comments, questions and suggestions are always very [welcome][WebDriverManager issues]!
+WebDriverManager (Copyright &copy; 2015-2017) is a project created by [Boni Garcia] and licensed under the terms of the [Apache 2.0 License].
+Comments, questions and suggestions are always very [welcome][WebDriverManager issues].

 [Logo]: http://bonigarcia.github.io/img/webdrivermanager.png
 [Selenium Webdriver]: http://docs.seleniumhq.org/projects/webdriver/